Can You Replace A Honeywell Smartfit Programmer?

 Bear in mind that you will also need to replace your motorised valves too.
 You will either have 2 x 2 port valves (called an S-Plan system) or 1 x 3-port valve (called a Y-Plan system).
 Your local heating engineer or myself can advise you on which system you have.

-So to buy all the parts you need to replace your Smartfit system will cost between ?290 and ?390, plus the labour of a heating engineer to carry out the installation, which will be between ?200 and ?300.
+So to buy all the parts you need to replace your Smartfit system will cost between £290 and £390, plus the labour of a heating engineer to carry out the installation, which will be between £250 and £450, depending where you are in the country.

 More Help With Honeywell Smartfit Problems

-If you would like more help with your Smartfit control problems, please call me on 01322 788418.
+postcode areas and would like a quote to replace your Honeywell Smartfit control system, please call me on 01322 788418.
 I’ll answer any questions you have – and talk you through your options.